 When tiddly-umpty umpty brow,

-A something something thou!"
+A something, something, something, thou!"

-He had forgotten the exact words, but the gist of it had been that Woman, however she might treat a man in times of prosperity, could be relied on to rally round and do the right thing when he was in trouble.
-How little the poet had known woman.
+He had forgotten the exact words, but the gist of it had been that woman, however she might treat a man in times of prosperity, could be relied on to rally round and do the right thing when he was in trouble.
+How little the poet had known women.

-"Why not?" he said huffily.
+"Why not?" he said huffily..